- Click On Orange Button Above For Free 'Insider' Praxis II Report

 Many states require teacher candidates to pass the Praxis English Language Arts: Content and Analytics (5039) or Praxis English Language Arts: Content Knowledge (5038) in order to teach in a middle or high school classroom.

 Taking this teacher certification exam is an important step to beginning a rewarding career as an English educator.
 Before you know it, you will be preparing students of your own for their finals and cheering them to finish line!

 You’ll see how to find the best Praxis English practice test and study guide from the veteran teachers who passed.
-Plus, you’ll hear the absolute best test prep tips from hundreds of very recent Praxis English Language Arts: Content and Analytics (5039) and Content Knowledge (5038) test takers…
+Plus, you’ll hear the absolute best Praxis II study advice from hundreds of very recent Praxis English Language Arts: Content and Analytics (5039) and Content Knowledge (5038) test takers…

-These rock solid free Praxis study tips add up to thousands of hours (and even years of experience) of Praxis English Language Arts experience and knowledge.
+These rock solid free Praxis II practice tips add up to thousands of hours (and even years of experience) of Praxis English Language Arts experience and knowledge.